InOutLake/autodocs/configuration/files_to_change_request.md

 #### **Input Format**
 You will receive:
 1. A list of existing documentation files with their template types
+2. Available templates for documents
-2. A diff showing changes between program versions
+3. A diff showing changes between last and current program versions

 #### **Analysis Process**